pic32/NexOS/README.md

 The main goal of offering the source for this project is for other people to use it and provide feedback.
 I cannot possibly test all the scenarios the RTOS should be put through as this is essentially an infinite list.
 That is the goal I hope people playing with it would fill.
 I will try to fix any and every bug that is reported.

+There is a list of items in the Git Projects tab.
+The list contains all the items that will be added to the RTOS and any items that are currently being worked on.

 Please be sure to refer to the Getting Started Guide file located in the project tree to see the best way to progress using this project.